theupdateframework/taps/tap8.md

 # Security Analysis

-There should be no security impact.
-The usability impact will be to provide a simple mechanism extending and shrinking projects by themselves without an individual with elevated privileges, but based on a threshold of signatures.
+There should be no negative security impact.
+The major benefits are that many security-sensitive operations that required key use by multiple parties, will now be much easier to do.
+This will provide a simple mechanism extending and shrinking projects by themselves without an individual with elevated privileges, but based on a threshold of signatures.

 Clients need to take care to check for 'a rotation loop' where key rotations point to other keys in a cycle.
 This should be handled in the